HarshKshatriya-eaton/feature_contract_read_adls_updated/README.md

     ├── README.md          <- The top-level README for developers using this project.
     │
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- Flowcharts for all business and Sphinx documentation for details │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is business, database names and description ├──                       `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `1.0-dcpd-installbase-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Configurations and referenece files.
+Reference file changes would be though JIRA ticket only.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── results            <- Generated analysis as csv, HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                        generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
+    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
-    ├── <repo_name>
+    ├── Lead Generation
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- makes src a Python module
-    │   └── steps          <- Steps to be executed in the pipeline │   |  └── ingest
-    │   |  └── transform
-    │   |  └── train
-    │   |  └── inference
+    │   ├── __main__.py    <- generates lead for given business
     │   |
     │   └── utils         <- utility functions specific to <algorithm>
+    │     └── io_adopter  <- handles all read and write operations
+    │     └── <business>  <- handles business specific logic
     │
     ├── tests
     │
     ├── README.md